martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

   - first_look.ipynb: A first look at the raw data.
   - missing_time_points.ipynb: Documentation on which stocks are missing which time id's.
   - understanding_time_id_recovery.ipynb: Documentation of recovering time id ordering.
+* ./deliverable: Contains a video presentation, a pdf executive summary, and a pdf powerpoint.
 * ./dotenv_env: Contains env files for be loaded with dotenv, content of this folder is ignored by git.
 * ./EDA: Decomented EDA experiments.
 * ./ETLpipeline: